c0gent/NeverClicker/README.md

 Mess with the following settings in `NeverClicker_GameClient.ini`:

 - The "[ClickLocations]" Section:
-    - "CharSlotX" and "TopSlotY": You will either need any kind of program to tell you your mouse cursor X, Y on the screen.
-I use the AutoIt Window Spy included with Autohotkey downloaded from: (http://ahkscript.org/)[http://ahkscript.org/].
+    - "CharSlotX" and "TopSlotY": You will need a program that can tell you your mouse cursor coordinates.
+I use the AutoIt Window Spy included with Autohotkey, downloaded from: (http://ahkscript.org/)[http://ahkscript.org/].
 There are tons of other ones.
-Open your coordinate program up and scroll to the top of the character select list and place your cursor in the center of the top character tile (doesn't need to be exact).
+Open your coordinate program, scroll to the top of the character select list, and place your cursor in the center of the top character tile (doesn't need to be exact).
 "CharSlotX" (the left->right component of your coordinate) should be somewhere in the 500-900ish range.
-"TopSlotY" (the top->bottom component) should be 60-100ish.
+"TopSlotY" (the top->bottom component) should be 60-150ish.

 - The "[KeyBindAndUi]" Section:
     - "VisibleCharacterSelectSlots": The number of WHOLE slots you can see within the scrolling character select window when scrolled to the top.
 Just round down whatever number you see.
 If you see four slots plus almost all of a fifth but not quite, put "4".